Trump is not responsible for accuser's "rude" remarks | ExBulletin

 Trump is not responsible for accuser’s “rude” remarks

-NEW YORK Donald Trump cannot be held personally responsible for the rude and disrespectful comments he made while serving as president about a woman who accused him of rape, Justice Department lawyers said on Monday. pleading for him to be replaced by the United States as an accused in a libel suit. .
+NEW YORK (AP) Donald Trump cannot be held personally responsible for the rude and disrespectful comments he made while in office about a woman who accused him of rape, ministry lawyers said on Monday of Justice by pleading for it to be replaced by a libel suit.

 Lawyers told the 2nd United States Court of Appeals in Manhattan that responding to allegations of misconduct falls within activities that are part of any office of the president.